lf-edge/eve/docs/APP-CONNECTIVITY.md

 ### Switch Network Instance

-Switch Network Instance is a simple L2-only bridge between connected applications and (optionally) a device network port.
+Switch Network Instance is a simple L2-only bridge between connected applications and (optionally) one or more network ports.
 Traffic is only forwarded by the host network stack.
 This allows applications to directly access external endpoints and vice-versa.
 Switch network can be configured without port (i.e. as air-gapped), in which case it is merely a bridge between application VIFs.